vincentrolfs/eulerdali/README.md

 The sign of the output is ignored.
 An output of `1` or higher corresponds to maximum brightness.
 You can use all the functions from the [JavaScript `Math` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).

-You can use the `zoom` input for... zooming.
+You can use the `zoom` input for zooming.
 The higher the number, the closer you zoom in.

-A click on `randomize` creates random formulas.
+A click on `Random` creates random formulas and displays the resulting image.
 Feel free to try it a bunch of times until you find a cool image.

 Eulerdali is open-sourced software licensed under the MIT license.